Sino-Soviet split: Planned Soviet nuclear strike on China

 As a result, the PRC soon entered the phase of war preparation.
-On September 4, 1969, Soviet diplomat Arkady Shevchenko told Michael Newlin that the Chinese wrongly assumed that the Soviets would never use larger-than-tactical nuclear weapons.
-On September 11, 1969, Alexei Kosygin, then Premier of the Soviet Union, briefly met with Chinese Premier Zhou Enlai in Beijing after attending the funeral of Ho Chi Minh in Vietnam, in order to de-escalate the tension.
-On September 16, however, Victor Louis, a Soviet journalist with a KGB background, again claimed in The Evening News that the Soviet Union might launch a nuclear airstrike against China.
+On 4 September 1969, Soviet diplomat Arkady Shevchenko told Michael Newlin that the Chinese wrongly assumed that the Soviets would never use larger-than-tactical nuclear weapons.
+On 11 September 1969, Alexei Kosygin, then Premier of the Soviet Union, briefly met with Chinese Premier Zhou Enlai in Beijing after attending the funeral of Ho Chi Minh in Vietnam, in order to de-escalate the tension.
+On 16 September, however, Victor Louis, a Soviet journalist with a KGB background, again claimed in The Evening News that the Soviet Union might launch a nuclear airstrike against China.
 Chiang Kai-shek, then President of the Republic of China, also recorded numerous outreaches from Victor Louis in 1968 and 1969 on potential cooperation to attack the Communist PRC and re-gain control of mainland China.
-In late September, both the USSR and the PRC went on to conduct nuclear tests, with China successfully conducting its first underground nuclear test on September 22.
-The PRC leadership initially anticipated a Soviet attack on October 1, the National Day of PRC, but when the attack did not come, they soon received new classified intelligence and formed another anticipation of October 20, the scheduled starting day of border negotiations with the Soviets.
+In late September, both the USSR and the PRC went on to conduct nuclear tests, with China successfully conducting its first underground nuclear test on 22 September.
+The PRC leadership initially anticipated a Soviet attack on 1 October, the National Day of PRC, but when the attack did not come, they soon received new classified intelligence and formed another anticipation of 20 October, the scheduled starting day of border negotiations with the Soviets.

-From left to right: Zhou Enlai, Mao Zedong and Lin Biao (1967).
-Zhou and Lin were holding the Little Red Book on Tiananmen, at the height of the Cultural Revolution.

-On October 14, 1969, the Central Committee of the Chinese Communist Party issued an urgent evacuation order to the Party and state leaders in Beijing, requiring all leaders to leave Beijing by October 20 (they eventually returned to Beijing in 1971 after the Lin Biao Incident), with Mao travelling to Wuhan (returned to Beijing in April 1970) and Lin Biao travelling to Suzhou.
+On 14 October 1969, the Central Committee of the Chinese Communist Party issued an urgent evacuation order to the Party and state leaders in Beijing, requiring all leaders to leave Beijing by 20 October (they eventually returned to Beijing in 1971 after the Lin Biao Incident), with Mao travelling to Wuhan (returned to Beijing in April 1970) and Lin Biao travelling to Suzhou.
 All central government and military agencies were moved to underground nuclear-proof castles in Western Hills of Beijing, with Zhou Enlai remaining in charge.
-On October 17, Lin Biao issued an emergency order to put all People's Liberation Army personnel on combat alert, and on October 18, Lin's followers released the order as "Order Number One".
+On 17 October, Lin Biao issued an emergency order to put all People's Liberation Army personnel on combat alert, and on 18 October, Lin's followers released the order as "Order Number One".
 Over 940,000 soldiers, together with more than four thousand planes and over six hundred ships received the evacuation order, while important documents and archives were relocated from Beijing to southwestern China.